patrickcamillo/patrickcamillo.com/content/english/about.md

 +++
 title = "About"
 toc = true
+comments = true
 +++

 ## My personal life

-I'm 25 years old and live in São Paulo, Brazil.
+I'm 26 years old and live in São Paulo, Brazil.
 I love progressive metal and play a little bit of [guitar](https://www.youtube.com/watch?v=BgpF-5cEExs).
 I enjoy making some stuff with leather from time to time, and love to cook at home.

 Most of my hobbies and skills are centered around computers - this website and the way I created it are evidence of that.
 I currently have a self-improvement project focused on broadening my world view, getting mental clarity on some topics, learning new things, and making friends along the way.
 This website will be, among other things, a documentation of my progress and evolution on this project.